JoshuaKrstic/utilities/cs_tls/README.md

-# Confidetial Space Attested TLS Example
+# Confidential Space Attested TLS Example

 This folder contains an example server built to run in Google Confidential Space that uses TLS to provide a secure, attested channel for distributing sensitve data.